AABearBots/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

-# Starting out Your Own Algobot
+# Starting out Your Own Bot

 ## Step 1: Using an Existing Bot as a Starting Point